Entrepreneurship - Deco&Design - Furniture

 The story of the silk-like furniture at Gallery 98

-Gallery 98, a furniture manufacturing company in Piatra Neamt, makes bathroom furniture, small furniture and custom-made furniture at a high quality level classified in the category luxury furniture.
-The quality of the furniture can be seen in the materials used and the very elaborate finish, but also in the way the parts that are not visible are made.
-Everything is well sanded and painted so that, to the touch, the furniture looks like silk.
+Gallery 98, a furniture manufacturing company in Piatra Neamt, makes bathroom furniture, small furniture and custom-made furniture at a high quality level in the category luxury furniture.
+The quality of the furniture can be seen in the materials used and the very elaborate finish, as well as in the way the parts that are not visible are made.
+Everything is well polished and dyed so that, to the touch, the furniture feels like silk.
 The company is owned by the Dascălu family whom I met many years ago.
-Mrs Dascălu - a voluble, friendly and cheerful person who is impossible not to like, is the author of the exquisite finishes that make Galeria 98 furniture so popular.
+Mrs. Dascălu - a fickle, sympathetic and cheerful person who is impossible not to like, is the author of the exquisite finishes that make the furniture of Galeria 98 so appreciated.

 mobile